-The National Youth Science Forum was established in 1983, initially as the National Science Summer School (NSSS) Inc. Its aim was to encourage high school science students to come to Canberra to study.
+The National Youth Science Forum (NYSF) has a long history having been established in 1983, initially as the National Science Summer School (NSSS) Inc. Its aim was to encourage high school science students to come to Canberra to study.
 The first program was delivered in 1984 to 200 young people from across Australia.
 Developed under the auspices of local Rotarians and academics, the program was initially funded by the Canberra Development Commission.

-Over the years, the NYSF has evolved and grown, and is now a not-for-profit organisation with an experienced and independent volunteer board.
+Over the years, the NYSF has evolved and grown.
+It is now a not-for-profit organisation with an experienced and independent volunteer board.

 With the support of Rotary clubs across Australia, students in year 11 apply to attend the flagship NYSF Year 12 Program, and if appropriate, are endorsed for selection at Rotary district panels.